germangar/algorizer/README.md

 The project is in early stages so you'll most likely find a few nuissances.
 Specially when writing your script since I didn't add much error handling yet, so you'll find yourself reliant on Python's backtraces.
 However, **fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime should be reliable at this point.**

+Drawing capabilities are still a work in progress.
+As of today it's capable of plots, histograms and markers (labels).
+Lines, boxes and tables are still in the to do list.

 I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and/or pinescript.

 I will provide basic documentation later on, but as of now there is a ['example_misc.py'](https://github.com/germangar/algorizer/blob/main/example_misc.py) file which I commented extensively which should provide a starting point.

 You can use template.py as base to write scripts.

-(lines and tables are not yet implemented.
-They're coming soon.
-As of now only plots, histograms and markers are available).

 ![algorizer screenshot](https://github.com/user-attachments/assets/e8a99250-9224-44f2-8c70-b738de66cddd)